SindhujaReddy06/SIT725_groupproj/README.md

 #Scheduling And Appointment booking system for hospitals

-## About The Project
-Overview: The Hospital Appointment Booking System aims to streamline the process of scheduling appointments for patients at hospitals.
-It aims to offer a convenient solution for patients to book appointments with doctors, specialists, and other healthcare professionals.

-Goal: The goal is to enhance the patient experience by reducing wait times, minimizing administrative tasks, and ensuring efficient allocation of medical resources.
+The goal of this project is to enhance the patient experience by reducing waiting times in queue to book appointments, minimizing administrative tasks, and ensuring efficient allocation of medical resources.
+In this system,  patients register, then log in, and schedule appointments .
+Patients can also view their appointment history in the dashboard.

-Target audience: Patients, healthcare providers like doctors, specialists, nurses, and hospital administrators.

-Within this system, allows patients to register, log in, and schedule appointments with healthcare providers according to their availability.
-Patients can also access their appointment history, receive reminders, and cancel or reschedule appointments if necessary.
-Healthcare providers have access to a dashboard where they can manage their schedules, view patient appointments, and update availability.

-## What Features Will You Find Here:
- - Dynamic Homepage: Conveniently gathers essential information on a single page.
- - Easy Appointment Setup: Seamlessly schedule appointments with doctors, featuring selectable available dates and time ranges.
- - Dynamic Appointment Management: Flexible time and date range selection for appointments.
- - Doctor Selection: Patients can choose their preferred doctor for appointments.
- - Industry-standard Code Quality: Utilization of top-notch code conventions, code splitting, and TypeScript in backend development.
- - Email Notifications: Automated email notifications for appointment setup and invoicing.
- - Doctor Dashboard: Dynamic dashboard for doctors to access patient information and provide online treatment with customizable prescriptions.
- - Patient Dashboard: Patients can track their treatment progress, view medications, prescriptions, and appointment details from a dynamic dashboard.
- - Appointment Tracking: Track appointment status using a unique tracking ID directly from the homepage.
- - User Authentication: Dynamic authentication system allowing user sign-in, sign-up, password recovery, and email verification (for doctors).
+Features: Dynamic Homepage, Easy Appointment Setup, Dynamic Appointment Management, Doctor Selection, Industry-standard Code Quality, Email Notifications, Doctor Dashboard, Patient Dashboard, Appointment Tracking, User Authentication

 <!-- GETTING STARTED -->
 ## Getting Started
-To begin using the DocConnect System, follow given beow steps:
+To begin using the DocConnect System, follow given below steps:

 ### Prerequisites
-Before getting started with the DocConnect System, ensure that you have the following prerequisites installed and set up:
+Before getting started with the DocConnect System, install and set up:
 * Install Node.js (globally)

   npm install npm@latest -g
-* Prisma CLI: If you're planning to work on the backend part, you'll need to have Prisma CLI installed globally.
-You can install it using npm:
+* Prisma CLI:

    npm install -g prisma

-* TypeScript (optional): TypeScript is used in the backend, ensure that you have TypeScript installed globally.
-You can install it using npm:
+* TypeScript

    npm install -g typescript